Adventist Health

-Adventist Health is a faith-based, nonprofit integrated health system serving more than 80 communities on the West Coast and in Hawaii.
-Founded on Seventh-day Adventist heritage and values, Adventist Health provides care in hospitals, clinics, home care agencies, hospice agencies and joint-venture retirement centers in both rural and urban communities.

-Its headquarters are in Roseville, California.
-As of 2020 Adventist Health operates 22 hospitals in California, Hawaii, and Oregon.
+Adventist Health is a Seventh-day Adventist nonprofit organization headquartered in Roseville, California, that operates facilities in 3 states across the Western United States.

 History

 In the 1960s, the General Conference transferred ownership of the hospitals in the United States to the local conferences.
 In 1972, the General Conference centralized the management of its healthcare facilities, creating Adventist Health Systems.
 The conferences then transferred the hospitals to the system, creating the entities Northwest Medical Foundation, and Adventist Health Services at the union level.

 In 1980, they merged creating Adventist Health System/West, which changed its name to Adventist Health in 1995.
 The headquarters for Adventist Health was in Los Angeles, Adventist Health worried about the smaller hospitals being neglected, so the headquarters was moved to Roseville, California in 1982.
-In 2019 a new Roseville shared service center replaced the corporate office that opened in 1985.
+In 2019, a new Roseville shared service center replaced the corporate office that opened in 1985.

+In 2019, its headquarters was among six organizations awarded the Malcolm Baldrige National Quality Award for Performance Excellence.

 Hospitals

-Adventist Health operates twenty-three hospitals mostly in California:
+Adventist Health operates twenty-seven hospitals mostly in California:

-At a Glance

-In 2021, Adventist Health had 127,703 admissions, 682,364 emergency visits, 1,592,649 outpatient visits, 246,579 home visits, and 2,385,075 clinic visits.